jasonqiu98/goctl-env-starter/README.md

 git clone https://github.com/jasonqiu98/goctl-env-starter.git
 ```

+Also, make sure your Docker daemon is running.

 1. Install (and run) the container `goctl-env`.
 Note that the path `/go/src` in the Docker container is linked to the path `src/` in the project folder.
 ```shell
 cd goctl-env